 OAKAZINE caught up with rising Parisian graphic designer/comic book artist Jeremy Piningre.
 Interview and work after the jump — Corinne Stoll

 Recently I left a poetry reading feeling agitated.
 Anxious and over-educated, the poets reading had tried in vain to resurrect the spirits of great dead poets instead of creating something of their own.
-It wasn’t the first time since moving to New York that I left a poetry reading feeling deflated– romanticizing about times past when poets were the outlaw prophets and Rimbaudian punk rockers who ran around downtown New York fizzing over with verse, transfixing everyone in their paths.
-A time when poetry was composed around the wild, meandering rhythms of the counterculture: stanzas found in impetuous road trips and meter heard as whispers through the walls of darkened motel rooms.
-When I happened upon the work of Jem Goulding (whose poetry also finds form as experimental cinepoems and photographs) I was thrilled to discover a poet canonizing the spirit of the young, unbridled, and passionate so rawly.
+It wasn’t the first time since moving to New York that I left a poetry reading feeling deflated– romanticizing about times past when poets were the outlaw prophets and Rimbaudian punk kids who ran around downtown New York fizzing over with verse, transfixing everyone.
+A time when poetry was composed around the wild, meandering rhythms of the counterculture: stanzas found in Big Sur road trips and meter heard as whispers through motel walls.
+When I happened upon the work of Jem Goulding (whose poetry also finds form as experimental cinepoems and photographs) I was thrilled to discover a poet canonizing the spirit of the young and unbridled so rawly.
 “I want to do poetry for the now, make it hot again” Goulding recently divulged over dinner in Williamsburg.
 “If this level of intimacy is what it’s going to take to break through the stereotype, then fuck it.”
 It struck me there and then that not only was I perched opposite a poetry pioneer but, more importantly, I had just discovered poetry’s new sex symbol.